Motivation metaphors tend to involve a force being applied within a specific type of relationship.

 The stick of motivation involves exploring the problems of smoking, the risks, the negative side of smoking and creating an aversion to tobacco products and smoking apparel.
 In NLP, there is the model of “building a propulsion system” where motivation takes the model/metaphorical form of a jet engine.

-Meanwhile, some change worker see their role as being the person who merely offers support and choice, and no motivation whatsoever.
+Meanwhile, some change worker sees their role as being the person who merely offers support and choice, and no motivation whatsoever.

-In terms of models of lack of motivation, there is an often reported absence of an energy.
+In terms of models of lack of motivation, there is an often reported absence of energy.

 For example, a person may:

 not be bothered (i.e. a lack of bother)

 The person may feel: